Cellulite In Teens: Causes And Treatment Options To Get Rid Of It

 • Ultrasonic liposculpting or ultrasound liposuction is a non-invasive fat removal treatment.
 There is no evidence that ultrasound alone can improve cellulite, but may have positive outcomes if combined with other treatment.

 You may encounter a lot of commercial hype about products and therapies to treat cellulite.
-It is better to consult a dermatologist than rely on advertisements to choose a treatment based on skin texture, type, and individual requirements.
+It’s vital you and your teens are aware of misleading advertisements and claims regarding quick-fix solutions for cellulite.
+While many products may promise miraculous results, they often lack scientific support and can lead to disappointment or even harm.
+It is best you consult a dermatologist to choose a treatment based on skin texture, type, and individual requirements.

 Even though some esthetic centers offer the following therapies, they are not recommended by the American Academy of Dermatology for cellulite removal (3).